guusj/books/Warbreaker_BrandonSanderson.md

 Note Four: Each additional Breath grants some things, no matter which Heightening an Awakener has achieved.
 The more breath one has, the more resistant to disease and aging a person is, the easier it is for them to distinguish colors, the more naturally they can learn to Awaken, and the stronger their life sense.

 # HEIGHTENING POWERS
+**Aura Recognition:**
-**Aura Recognition:** The First Heightening grants a person the ability to see the Breath auras of others instinctively.
+The First Heightening grants a person the ability to see the Breath auras of others instinctively.
 This allows them to judge roughly how many Breaths the person contains and the general health of that Breath.
 Persons without this Heightening have a much more difficult time judging auras directly, and must rely instead on how deeply the colors around a person change when they enter the aura.
 Without at least the First Heightening, it is impossible for the naked eye to notice an Awakener who has fewer than about thirty Breaths.
+**Perfect Pitch:**
-**Perfect Pitch:** The Second Heightening grants perfect pitch to those who achieve it.
+The Second Heightening grants perfect pitch to those who achieve it.
-**Perfect Color Recognition:** While each gained Breath leads a person to greater appreciation of colors, it isn’t until one reaches the Third Heightening that one can instantly and instinctively determine exact shades of colors and their hue harmonics.
+**Perfect Color Recognition:**
+While each gained Breath leads a person to greater appreciation of colors, it isn’t until one reaches the Third Heightening that one can instantly and instinctively determine exact shades of colors and their hue harmonics.
-**Perfect Life Sense:** At the Fourth Heightening, an Awakener’s life sense achieves its maximum strength.
+**Perfect Life Sense:**
+At the Fourth Heightening, an Awakener’s life sense achieves its maximum strength.
+**Agelessness:**
-**Agelessness:** At the Fifth Heightening, an Awakener’s resistance to aging and disease reaches its maximum strength.
+At the Fifth Heightening, an Awakener’s resistance to aging and disease reaches its maximum strength.
 These persons are immune to most toxins, including the effects of alcohol, and most physical ailments.
 (Such as headaches, diseases, and organ failure.)
 The person no longer ages, and becomes functionally immortal.
+**Instinctive Awakening:**
-**Instinctive Awakening:** All persons of the Sixth Heightening and above immediately understand and can use basic Awakening Commands without training or practice.
+All persons of the Sixth Heightening and above immediately understand and can use basic Awakening Commands without training or practice.
 More difficult Commands are easier for them to master and to discover.
+**Breath Recognition:**
-**Breath Recognition:** Those few persons who have reached the Seventh Heightening gain the ability to recognize the auras of objects, and can tell when something has been Invested with Breath via Awakening.
+Those few persons who have reached the Seventh Heightening gain the ability to recognize the auras of objects, and can tell when something has been Invested with Breath via Awakening.
+**Command Breaking:**
-**Command Breaking:** Any persons of the Eighth Heightening or more gain the ability to override Commands in other Invested objects, including Lifeless.
+Any persons of the Eighth Heightening or more gain the ability to override Commands in other Invested objects, including Lifeless.
 This requires concentration and leaves the Awakener exhausted.
+**Greater Awakening:**
-**Greater Awakening:** Persons of the Ninth Heightening are reportedly able to Awaken stone and steel, though doing so requires large Investitures of Breath and specialized Commands.
+Persons of the Ninth Heightening are reportedly able to Awaken stone and steel, though doing so requires large Investitures of Breath and specialized Commands.
 This ability has not been studied or confirmed.
+**Audible Command:**
-**Audible Command:** Persons of the Ninth Heightening also gain the ability to Awaken objects that they are not physically touching, but that are within the sound of their voice.
+Persons of the Ninth Heightening also gain the ability to Awaken objects that they are not physically touching, but that are within the sound of their voice.
+**Color Distortion:**
-**Color Distortion:** At the Tenth Heightening, an Awakener gains the natural and intrinsic ability to bend light around white objects, creating colors from them as if from a prism.
+At the Tenth Heightening, an Awakener gains the natural and intrinsic ability to bend light around white objects, creating colors from them as if from a prism.
+**Perfect Invocation:**
-**Perfect Invocation:** Awakeners of the Tenth Heightening can draw more color from the objects they use to fuel their art.
+Awakeners of the Tenth Heightening can draw more color from the objects they use to fuel their art.
 This leaves objects drained to white, rather than grey.
+**Other:**
-**Other:** There are rumors of other powers granted by the Tenth Heightening which are not understood or have not been made known by those who have achieved it.
+There are rumors of other powers granted by the Tenth Heightening that are not understood or have not been made known by those who have achieved it.